This was a season that could only be classified as a disaster for the Illini.

 PRO POTENTIAL: WR Lee Evans — He came all the way back from a serious knee injury that kept him out of action throughout the 2002 season.
 Evans caught 60 passes for 1,162 yards and 12 touchdowns in the regular season and is a powerful runner after the catch.
 The knee injury might have cost him a first-round grade, but he's sure to get lots of workouts to show he deserves a high pick.

 INJURY IMPACT: QB Jim Sorgi had to come out of the season finale after taking a head shot vs. Iowa.
 RB Anthony Davis has struggled with an ankle injury all season.
 Both players should be strong physically by the time the Badgers take on Auburn.
 However, they may not be as sharp as could be because of the missed playing time this season. ...
-DE Darius Jones, who injured his knee in the Iowa game, will not play in the bowl game.
+LB Darius Jones, who injured his knee in the Iowa game, is not expected to play in the bowl game.
+Surgery is planned.

 Big Ten football report